 However, many people find the MIDI drum-note standard to be too simple.
 Because of that, it may not adequately capture the ideal and expressive drum performance you want.
-That is why many drummers opt for custom drum maps, which enables superior nuance and expression.
+That is why many drummers opt for custom drum maps, which enable superior nuance and expression.

 Re-mapping via software is possible in two ways.
 You can re-map based on the factory setting within the plug-in.
-Many electronic drum kits also come with the ability to save the custom map.
+Many electronic kits also come with the ability to save the custom map.